SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-03-how-evusheld-works.md

       LCL       Eff       UCL
 0.4649044 0.7632699 0.8952743
 ```

+So I'm not worried about their efficacy as much as I'm worried how 30% of the patients
+_somehow_ discovered which arm of the _blinded_ trial in which they were enrolled!

 <a href="{{ site.baseurl }}/images/2022-05-03-how-evusheld-works-nejm-2.jpg"><img src="{{ site.baseurl }}/images/2022-05-03-how-evusheld-works-nejm-2-thumb.jpg" width="400" height="206" alt="Levin, et al. @ NEJM: Kaplan-Meier curve of evusheld trial" title="Levin, et al. @ NEJM: Kaplan-Meier curve of evusheld trial" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 The Kaplan-Meier curve, shown here, gives impressive results in terms of the hazard